-This institution is an eligible participant in the federal student financial aid (SFA) programs established under the Higher Education Act of 1965 (HEA), as amended.
+This institution is certified by the U.S. Department of Education as an eligible participant in the federal student financial aid (SFA) programs established under the Higher Education Act of 1965 (HEA), as amended.

 To calculate refunds under the Federal Return of Title IV Funds policy, institutions must complete two separate calculations.
 First, the institution must determine how much of the tuition, fees and other institutional charges it is eligible to retain using either the state or institutional refund policy.
-Then, using the Federal Return of Title IV Funds policy, the institution determines how much federal assistance the student has earned which can be applied to the institutional charges.
+Then, using the Federal Return of Title IV

+Funds policy, the institution determines how much federal assistance the student has earned which can be applied to the institutional charges.